 Senior Amber Martinelli (Allison Park, Pa. / Hampton) got the start in the circle for the Crusaders and sat the Yellow Jackets down in order in the bottom half of the first.

 With two outs in the top of the second, junior Pam Vickers (Sagamore Hills, Ohio / Nordonia) singled up the middle and then stole second.
-Fadel doubled through the left side, which allowed Vickers to scored.
+Fadel doubled through the left side, which allowed Vickers to score.
 Capital led 4-0 as the game went to the bottom of the second.